google/appengine-phabricator/README.md

 ### Building a testing image

-The image is built using Make, and the default target builds a new testing image and tags it as testing(and uploads it to gcr.io):
+The image is built using Make, and the testing target builds a new testing image and tags it as testing(and uploads it to gcr.io):

     make testing